studica/studica-docs/source/docs/Basic-Bot/OMS/step8.rst

 .. |pic2| image:: images/BasicBot13.png
     :width: 40%

-- With the assmebly complete as shown above align the bevel gears so they are meshing and tighten the setscrews.
+- With the assembly complete, as shown above, align the bevel gears so they are meshing and tighten the setscrews.